You can’t really play tennis without quality tennis balls. How long should they last?

 Rubber is a synthetic polymer what takes as long to break down as plastic.
 If another option exists, you shouldn’t throw them in the garbage as they take almost 400 years to decompose.

 If there’s anything we’ve learned from all of this is that you need quality tennis balls to play quality tennis.

-Having many on hand is just the cost of doing business.
+Having many on hand is just the cost of playing a sport you love.

-While your rackets might last five or more years, no tennis ball is designed to do so.
+While your tennis racket might last five or more years, no tennis ball is designed to do so.

 Be sure to use a good recycling method once they’ve been retired so you can put them to good use.